Gratuity Ceiling: Can Companies Pay More Than the Rs. 3.5 Lacs Limit?

 pmanoj

 Right.
-I also want to corroborate this fact that I recently got my gratuity settlement.
-I was eligible and paid gratuity that was definitely more than 3.5L
+I also want to corroborate the fact that I recently received my gratuity settlement.
+I was eligible and paid gratuity that was definitely more than 3.5L.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute